devonapple/ergo_wiki/Node-Configuration-File.md

 ## Ergo configuration section

 Root configuration section `ergo` holds essential application parameters and other configuration subsections.
-There are also another one root section `scorex`, it holds the parameters inherited from the [Scorex project](https://github.com/ScorexFoundation/Scorex).
+There is also another one root section `scorex` that holds the parameters inherited from the [Scorex project](https://github.com/ScorexFoundation/Scorex).

 Using parameter `directory` it is possible to set a path to the base application directory.
-Also it is possible to use environment variables to set configuration parameters.
-For example, by default, the base directory constructed relative to the user's `HOME` environment variable.
-Please, do not enclose environment variables references in quotes, in this case, they will be handled as strings and won't be resolved.
+It is also possible to use environment variables to override configuration parameters.
+For example, by default the base directory is being constructed relatively to the user's `HOME` environment variable.
+Please do not enclose references to environment variables into quotation marks, otherwise they will be handled as strings and won't be resolved.

 ***

-Note for Windows users.
+#### Note for Windows users

-Often on Windows, the HOME environment variable is not set.
-Please, replace `${HOME}` with `${HOMEPATH}` or `${APPDATA}` in your additional configuration file.
+`HOME` environment variable is not often set in Windows.
+Please replace `${HOME}` with `${HOMEPATH}` or `${APPDATA}` in your configuration file.
-Also, you should remember that Windows' environment variables names are case sensitive.
+You should also remember that environment variables names are case sensitive in Windows.

+***

 ### Network settings

 In `scorex.network` section P2P network related settings could be set.

 Using `declaredAddress` parameter you can set the external IP address and port number of the node.
 It's necessary to work behind NAT in most cloud hosting, where the machine does not interface directly with the external address.
 If you do not specify it, then your node connects to the P2P network, but it won't listen to incoming connections so other nodes will not be able to connect.
 Other nodes are connected to your node using these data.
 The format of this parameter is "[ip-address]:[port]".

 Using parameter `bindAddress` you can set the IP address of local network interface on which Ergo Node will accept incoming connections.
 By default, node binds to "0.0.0.0" that means that it will listen on all available network adapters.

+***
+#### Note about Internet Address settings

+Internet Address settings have `<ip-adderss>:<port>` format.
+Note the `<port>` part at the very end of the address after the colon.

+***

-Use `port` parameter to set the network port number to which other Ergo nodes will connect.
-Check that the port is reachable from outside otherwise, your node will connect to P2P network only using outgoing connections.
-If this the port is taken by other application, your node won't start.
+For the `bindAddress` setting port part is used to set the network port number to which other Ergo nodes will connect.
+Please ensure that the port is reachable from outside, otherwise your node will have only outgoing connections to P2P network.
+If the given port is taken by other application, your node won't start.

 Parameter `nodeName` could be used to set the name of your node visible to other participants of the P2P network.
 The name transmitted during initial handshake.
 In the default configuration, this parameter is commented out, which leads to random name generation.

-Parameter `nodeNonce` is sent during a handshake.
-By default, it's not set and nonce will be generated randomly.
-This value is used to distinguish nodes connected from one IP address.

 The `knownPeers` parameter stores the list of bootstrap nodes to which your node will establish outgoing connections while initializing.

 ***

-Note about time parameter values.
+#### Note about time settings

 All time span parameters are set in milliseconds.
-But duration units can be used to shorten the value.
+You can also use duration units to shorten their values.
 Supported units are:
 * s, second, seconds
 * m, minute, minutes
 * h, hour, hours
 * d, day, days

 For usage examples see the default configuration file above.

 ***

 Use `maxConnections` parameter to set the maximum number of simultaneous connections handled by the node.

 Parameter `connectionTimeout` could be used to change the network communication timeout.

 Using `handshakeTimeout` parameter it is possible to set time period to wait for reply during handshake.
 In case of no reply the peer will be blacklisted.

-Using parameters starts with `upnp` you can set the UPnP settings.
+Using parameters that starts with `upnp` you can configure the UPnP settings.
 Actually, those settings are useful only if you ran your Ergo node on the home network where the node could ask your router to establish a tunnel.
 By default, this functionality is disabled.
 Use `upnpEnabled` parameter to enable this functionality.

 ### Wallet settings

-In `wallet` section you can configure wallet built in Ergo node.
+In `wallet` section you can configure the wallet built in Ergo node.

 Use `walletDir` parameter to set the path to the wallet folder.
 By default, the path to the file is calculated relatively to the base user directory.

 Parameter `password` could be used to set the password string to protect the wallet file.

 Using `seed` parameter you could recreate an existing walled on a new node.
 Provide the BASE58 string of your seed here.
 If you don't have any existing wallet comment out this parameter and start the node.
 During the first run, the application will create a new wallet with a random seed for you.
 In this case, the seed will be displayed in the application log.
 If you miss it or if you don't want to check the log files.

 ***
-Attention!
+#### Attention!

 The wallet is a critical part of your node.
-Better to create its file in a safe and protected location.
+You should better store wallet's file in a safe and protected location.
 Don't forget to backup your wallet's file.

 It's recommended to remove the seed from the configuration file immediately after the start of the node.
 If an attacker gains access to this seed string, he has access to all your funds on all your addresses!